michellevit/michellevit/README.md

 # Hi there 👋

-My name is Michelle, and I am a developer currently working at GTC.
+My name is Michelle, and I'm a developer currently working at GTC.
 I enjoy building applications that solve real-world problems and save people time, leveraging a mix of emerging and trusted technologies as the field evolves.
 Outside of work, my interests include tinkering with personal coding projects, reading a good book, or enjoying a game of disc golf.

 ---